WOA-Project/SurfaceDuo-Guides/Other/ExtractingPartitions.md

 <img width="304" alt="image" src="https://github-production-user-asset-6210df.s3.amazonaws.com/75797743/242037668-45949c27-b4bc-4abb-90a9-b5a4060ba648.png">

-Take note of your slot, we'll need that later.
+Take note of your slot, we´ll assume it is `b`

-For the rest of this guide we'll pretend we need to extract the `boot` partition and that our current slot is `b`.
+- For the rest of this guide we´ll assume the current slot is `b` and we want to retrieve the `boot` partition

-Next, we boot into TWRP.
+## Boot into TWRP

+- NWe need to boot into TWRP, to do so, run the following command on your PC:

 ```
 fastboot boot surfaceduo1-twrp.img
 ```

-Wait until TWRP finishes loading.
-Friendly reminder that touch still doesn't work in TWRP.
+Your Surface Duo will boot into TWRP, touch will not work and the device will say it is locked.
+This is completely normal and expected.

-Now we'll need to find the location of our boot partition, as it is different for each device.
+## Retrieve the location of our boot partition

-On the command prompt:
+- We need to open a shell to issue commands directly to the phone.
+To do so, run the following command on your PC:

 ```
 adb shell
 ```

-This will open a shell on our device and show its output on our PC.
+You are now able to issue commands directly to your phone via your PC.

+- Now, we need to find the location of our boot partition, as it is different for each device.
+To do so, run the following command on your PC:

 ```
 ls /dev/block/platform/soc/